akostrik/stage_telegram_python/README.md

 The comparison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and proved to be too long.

-The analysis of a series of messages, instead of analysing messages one by one did not prove acceptable results.
+The analysis of a series of messages, instead of analysing messages one by one, did not prove acceptable results.

 Detecting the subject of a channel content was tested, in order to help the user to choose the channels to follow.
-The clustering of channels according to their subject, so [the cluster_analysis](https://en.wikipedia.org/wiki/Cluster_analysis) was postponed.
+The [clustering]((https://en.wikipedia.org/wiki/Cluster_analysis)) of channels according to their subject was postponed, as not prioritary task.

 The idea of definition of a _similarity index_ of channels via [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance), [Jaccard similarity coefficient](https://en.wikipedia.org/wiki/Jaccard_index) or [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) was postponed till the moment when the application will be fast enough to test all these approaches.

-NB The terms _metric_ or _distance_ should not be involved, because the positivity axiom [^16] doesn't necessarily hold true for a set of channels.
+NB The terms _metric_ or _distance_ regarding a pait of channels should not be involved, because the positivity axiom [^16] doesn't necessarily hold true for the set of channels.

 ## Version 3.0 (Current)
 Real-time analysis of messages, giving users instant feedback on the content they are consuming.